Kuhmo is a municipality in the heart of Eastern Finland, close to the Russian border.

 Characterised by a wilderness of forest and lakes, Kuhmo is an ideal place for wildlife encounters.
 Many of which you may not think possible in Europe.

 This part of Finland is covered in what the Finnish call 'Wild Taiga'.
-Taiga is the name given to the huge swathe of coniferous forest that spreads from Sweden, Norway, Finland and Russia through to North America.
-Largely made up of pine, spruce and larch trees, the taiga forms the biggest land habitat in the world and it is here, in this beautiful, untouched and untamed wilderness that nature thrives and wildlife abounds.
+Largely made up of pine, spruce and larch trees, the taiga forms the biggest land habitat in the world and stretches right across this region and far into Russia.
+It is here, in this beautiful, untamed wilderness that nature thrives and wildlife abounds.